 The memorial in Monongah, West Virginia

 So my trip of more than 2,300 miles was well worth the time and expense.
 I got Janice's vocals recorded, and great pictures for the book that I was writing to go with the album.
 It was also great to visit Monongah in person.
 The terrain reminded me so much of Hazard, Kentucky, where my family is from.
 Driving those hills and hollers is an eye-opening and sometimes white-knuckle event.
 The people who live there careen around the tight corners with no guard rails without a thought, because they do it every day.
-But me driving my giant Toyota 4Runner was a bit more cautious, to say the least.
+But for me, wrestling my Toyota 4Runner around the hairpin turns was an experience.

 Kim Fleming (left) and Kim Mont (right), singing "I Found Faith"

-After I got home and sent Jeff my preliminary mix of Janice and me on "I Found Faith," he was more convinced than ever that I needed to pony up the money to get some gospel background vocal singers to come in and put this song over the top.
+After I got home and sent Jeff my preliminary mix of Janice and me on "I Found Faith," he was more convinced than ever that I needed to come up with the money to get some Gospel background vocal singers to come in and put this song over the top.
 I had been considering hiring Kim Fleming, an acclaimed gospel vocalist, but she'd need at least one more singer, and maybe two more, yet another expense.
 And we'd have to hire Sonic Eden studio again, which was great, but again, the expense.
 But as we were on the final glide path now for finishing the album, I could see that I had enough money, so we did it.
 I have to say that Kim and the singer that she brought in, Kim Mont, were simply amazing.
 They put together their parts singing around a single microphone.
-Then they're double and triple them perfectly.
+Then they doubled and tripled them perfectly.
 They cut tenor, alto, bass and soprano parts like a well-oiled machine, with passion and precision.
 Absolutely amazing, and wonderful women, too.

 Imagination.
 Patience.
 Perseverance.
 And some technology, of course.
 Would I like to do it this way again?
-No - it's much better to all be in the same room making music.
+No, it's much better to all be in the same room making music.
 But when the world is upside down, you have to think outside the box to get the job done.
-It's coming out great, and I can't wait for everyone to be able to hear it.
+It came out great, and I can't wait for everyone to be able to hear it.

-You can order it right now on my website, and you will get it before it is really released on the market!
-If you order it before December 15 I will put your name in the book that comes with it.
-Please go to this page to learn more and jump on the APPALACHIA - AMERICAN STORIES train.
+You can order it right now on my website, and you will get it before it is really released on the market.
+Please go to this page to learn more and jump on the APPALACHIA: AMERICAN STORIES train.